Hawaiian Kingdom: Kalākaua dynasty

 Like his predecessor, Lunalilo failed to name an heir to the throne.
-Once again, the legislature of the Hawaiian Kingdom needed an election to fill the royal vacancy.
+Once again, the legislature of the Hawaiian Kingdom held an election to fill the vacancy.
 Queen Emma, widow of Kamehameha IV, was nominated along with David Kalākaua.
-The 1874 election was a nasty political campaign in which both candidates resorted to mudslinging and innuendo.
-David Kalākaua became the second elected King of Hawaiʻi but without the ceremonial popular vote of Lunalilo.
-The choice of the legislature was controversial, and U.S. and British troops were called upon to suppress rioting by Queen Emma's supporters, the Emmaites.
+The 1874 election was a nasty campaign in which both candidates resorted to mudslinging and innuendo.
+Kalākaua became the second elected King of Hawaiʻi but without the ceremonial popular vote of Lunalilo.
+The choice was controversial, and U.S. and British troops were called upon to suppress rioting by Queen Emma's supporters, the Emmaites.

-Kalākaua officially proclaimed his sister, Liliʻuokalani, would succeed to the throne upon his death.
-Hoping to avoid uncertainty in the monarchy's future, Kalākaua had named a line of succession in his will, so that after Liliʻuokalani the throne should succeed to Princess Victoria Kaʻiulani, then to Queen Consort Kapiʻolani, followed by her sister, Princess Poʻomaikelani, then Prince David Laʻamea Kawānanakoa and last was Prince Jonah Kūhiō Kalanianaʻole.
-Although, the will was not an official line of succession or a proper proclamation according to kingdom law.
-There were also protests about nominating lower ranking aliʻi after Kaʻiulani who were not eligible to the throne while there were still high ranking aliʻi who were eligible, such as High Chiefess Elizabeth Kekaʻaniau.
-However, it was now the royal prerogative of Queen Liliʻuokalani and she officially proclaimed her niece Princess Kaʻiulani as heir to the throne.
-She then later proposed a new constitution adding Prince David Kawānanakoa and Prince Jonah Kūhiō Kalanianaʻole, according to the wishes of Kalākaua, but it was never approved or ratified by the legislature.
+Kalākaua officially proclaimed that his sister, Liliʻuokalani, would succeed to the throne upon his death.
+Hoping to avoid uncertainty, Kalākaua listed a line of succession in his will, so that after Liliʻuokalani the throne should succeed to Princess Victoria Kaʻiulani, then to Queen Consort Kapiʻolani, followed by her sister Princess Poʻomaikelani, then Prince David Laʻamea Kawānanakoa, and finally Prince Jonah Kūhiō Kalanianaʻole.
+However, the will was not a proper proclamation according to kingdom law.
+Protests objected to nominating lower ranking aliʻi who were not eligible to the throne while high ranking aliʻi were available who were eligible, such as High Chiefess Elizabeth Kekaʻaniau.
+However, Queen Liliʻuokalani held the royal prerogative and she officially proclaimed her niece Princess Kaʻiulani as heir.
+She later proposed a new constitution in 1893, but it was never ratified by the legislature.

-Kalākaua's prime minister Walter M. Gibson indulged the expenses of Kalākaua and attempted a Polynesian confederation sending the "homemade battleship" Kaimiloa to Samoa in 1887.

-It resulted in suspicions from the German Navy and embarrassment for the conduct of the crew.
+Kalākaua's prime minister Walter M. Gibson indulged the expenses of Kalākaua and attempted to establish a Polynesian Confederation, sending the "homemade battleship" Kaimiloa to Samoa in 1887.
+It resulted in suspicion by the German Navy.